Common Cause Variation vs Special Cause Variation

 • Computer fault.

-While analyzing a data set, we see that all the datas are not close to each other.
+While analyzing a data set, we see that all the data are not close to each other.
 There may be some great and small differences between them.
-Variance shows that how datas are distributed around an expected or an average value.
-If the degree of variance is close or equal to zero this means that all the datas are the same or very close to eachother.
-A high degree of variance indicates that all the datas are far away from each other.
+The variance shows how data are distributed around an expected or an average value.
+If the degree of variance is close or equal to zero this means that all the data are the same or very close to each other.
+A high degree of variance indicates that all the data are far away from each other.

 Common and special causes are the two distinct origins of variation in a system.
-In a process, it is important to determine the type of variance because the course of action you take will depend on the type of variance.
-Using control charts helps to distinguish Common Cause Variation and Special Cause Variation.
+In a process, it is important to determine the type of variance because the course of action you take will depend on the types of variation.
+Using a control chart helps to distinguish Common Cause of Variance and Special Cause of Variance.

-In this article we make a review for Common Cause Variation and Special Cause Variation.
+In this article, talked about the causes of variation in quality control and make a review for Common Cause Variation and Special Cause Variation.
+Note that this is an important subject tested on the CAPM and PMP Certification exams.
 We hope that it will be useful for passing PMP and CAPM exams.